WrestleMania 22: Storylines

-Due to their double count out in the second round, a triple threat match with Big Show, Rob Van Dam, and Triple H was booked for the final.

 The predominant feud on the SmackDown! brand was between Kurt Angle, Rey Mysterio, and Randy Orton over the World Heavyweight Championship.
 Mysterio won the 2006 Royal Rumble match, last eliminating Orton, to earn a world championship match at WrestleMania.
 At No Way Out, Orton cheated to defeat Mysterio and win his WrestleMania 22 world championship match.
 Five days later, on the February 24 edition of SmackDown!, SmackDown!
 General Manager Theodore Long announced that the World Heavyweight Championship match at WrestleMania 22 would be a Triple Threat match involving Mysterio, Orton, and champion Angle.